firebase/FirebaseUI-Android/README.md

 [![Build Status](https://travis-ci.org/firebase/FirebaseUI-Android.svg?branch=master)](https://travis-ci.org/firebase/FirebaseUI-Android)

-FirebaseUI is an open-source library for Android that allows you to quickly connect common UI elements to [Firebase](https://firebase.google.com) APIs like the Realtime Database or Firebase Authentication.
+FirebaseUI is an open-source library for Android that allows you to quickly connect common UI elements to [Firebase](https://firebase.google.com) APIs.

 A compatible FirebaseUI client is also available for [iOS](https://github.com/firebase/firebaseui-ios).